basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 ## Configuration

-You can configure riak-shell from the riak_shell.config file.
+You can configure riak shell from the riak_shell.config file.
 You can find the file in your Riak TS directory.

 The following things can be configured: